 - Don’t consider getting pregnant a top priority

-If you think you may be a good candidate for Uterine Fibroid Embolization, Dr. Slonim can help educate you about the UFE procedure and further determine if you would benefit from this treatment option.
+If you think you may be a good candidate for Uterine Fibroid Embolization, our fibroid experts can help educate you about the UFE procedure and further determine if you would benefit from this treatment option

 Benefits of UFE

 Interventional Radiologists, such as the fibroid specialists at Fibroid Institute Dallas, offer Uterine Fibroid Embolization to treat fibroids without all the risk, pain and blood loss that can occur with surgery.
-We perform UFE as an outpatient procedure with no more than an adhesive bandage to cover the small puncture.
+We perform UFE as an outpatient procedure with no more than an adhesive bandage to cover the small wrist puncture.
 This is in stark contrast to traditional fibroid surgery or hysterectomy that require a much larger incision that is prone to scarring and can result in more complications and longer recovery times with expensive hospital stays.

 UFE requires no incision which means it carries lower risks and no need for staples or stitches.
 The scar from the procedure is so small that you may not even see the site for the placement of the tube after a few months.